naviocean/react-native-socketio/README.md

 This project was forked from Kirkness' React Native Swift Socket.Io project [found here](https://github.com/kirkness/react-native-swift-socketio)

-Note: We are working on the following items:
-* Reviewing Pull requests and seeing if they are pertinent.
-* Making the project compatible with RN .33
-* Making the project XCode 8 compatible.
-* Upgrading to Swift 2.3
-* Creating a simple test project

 This project now supports both iOS and Android using the same JS calls.
 * Exceptions:
  * The Android version does not support manual reconnects, joinNamespace, or leaveNamespace